 Bathymetry databases and Google Earth were used to make an inventory of the world's submarine canyons.
 However, there are likely to be more than the counted 660 canyons, as some regions lack detailed (or any) bathymetric data.

 *Exploration of Chemosynthetic Habitats of the New Zealand Region

-This video shows the life on the Kaikoura Canyon seabed.
+The video above shows the life on the Kaikoura Canyon seabed.

 The Kaikoura Canyon is one of the most productive benthic (ocean floor) deep-sea habitats yet described, exceeding by 100 times the highest biomass measured for large invertebrates in at depths below 500m at similar habitats, except for around hydrothermal vents.
 This productivity may contribute significantly to the surrounding ecosystem, which includes deep commercial fisheries for hoki and orange roughy.

 The research showed very dense populations of large invertebrates, burrowing sea cucumbers, spoon worms, bristle worms and irregular urchins at depths of 900-1100m.
 Some of the most abundant fish species in the canyon are rattails, who are presumably feeding on the high levels of biomass in the canyon's sediments.
 Footage taken during the voyage can be watched below.

 It is possible that the canyon is a biomass hotspot due to its physical characteristics.
 The low relief (gentle slopes) of the canyon floor traps organic matter and sediments coming from the nearby coast, as well as organic debris from the productive overlying waters.